 Cholesterol is a fatty, waxy substance that occurs naturally throughout the body and is also carried through the bloodstream in the form of spherical particles called lipoproteins.
 Two of these are commonly known as LDL (low-density lipoproteins) and HDL (high-density lipoproteins).

 For many people, high cholesterol can be the result of an unhealthy diet, being overweight or smoking.
 In others, the problem runs in their family.
 Often it is a combination of genes and environment.

 Cholesterol plays an important role in normal bodily function, such as helping the body make cell membranes, vitamin D and various types of hormones.
-However, when too much “bad” cholesterol builds up in the blood, it can narrow or clog the arteries, raising a person’s risk of having a heart attack, developing heart disease, or having a stroke.
+However, when too much LDL cholesterol builds up in the blood, it can narrow or clog the arteries, raising a person’s risk of having a heart attack, developing heart disease, or having a stroke.

 Prevention is key for heart health.
 Adults over age 20 should have their cholesterol tested every five years, and individuals with a family history should be especially diligent.